ericdweise/Totally-A-Markdown-Editor/README.md

 - "New Note" button
 - When screen is narrow (under 100ch??) move sidebar below contents
 - New background photo
-- Link to TAME Reopository in footer
-- Make public
 - Make a static site directory file and serve it with Ajax
 - Add ajax response when a note has been successfully saved.
 Reload page after receipt, print error if there was an error.
 - Markdown page under 'Using Tame/'